Mamona

 From these polls, it’s clear that today’s aspirants are:

 Resource-savvy and seeking familiarity: JEE aspirants today are not wasting time experimenting with random study materials.
-Most prefer PYQs and mock tests, both of which provide familiarity with the JEE exam pattern, syllabus, and high-weightage topics.
+Most prefer PYQs and mock exams, both of which provide familiarity with the JEE exam pattern, syllabus, and high-weightage topics.

 Also Read: